Updated June 2020

 Traveling Solo on a Tour

-- Tours have set itineraries and staff to take the burden off you to plan and manage logistics.
+- Tours have set itineraries and staff to take the burden off you have to plan and manage logistics.

 - You’re subject to a set itinerary and a group consensus.